|Nutritional Guidelines (per serving)|

 - Garnish: Coarse sugar

-- Sprinkle a large table top or other work surface with flour and turn dough out onto it.
+Sprinkle a large tabletop or another work surface with flour and turn dough out onto it.
 Turn once to coat.
 Divide into 3 equal pieces (it helps to weigh them, not just eyeball them).